ozmodiar192/washyobutt/README.md

 My company seems to hire young and enthusiastic people.
 It’s something I love about it.
 During our annual powow, I noticed was almost everyone had a big idea for how the team should function; some new method of dealing with work, some way to push our offering into the future.
 Some of them will blossom beautifully into existence, and some are what you can only call Devops fanfiction.
 I’ve had enough of these ideas to know that most of them won’t happen.

-So this is my newest technology project that won’t happen.
+So this is my newest technology project that won’t happen - a website that does nothing, yet manages to use as many technologies as I can cram in.
 I bought the washyobutt.com domain on a lark about 6 months ago after watching the Public Enemy “I Can’t do Nuttin’ for Ya, Man” video on youtube.
+I highly recommend it.
 I never really had any good use for the domain.
 I still don’t, but that’s not going to stop me from building the most over-engineered, devopsy site I can.

 ## Tweeting My Commits

 The first thing I did was register @washyobutt on twitter, though the website.

 ### About Git Hooks
 I wanted to post all my commit messages to Twitter for absolutely no reason other than dicking around with git hooks.
-In git, you write code locally on your computer, then “commit” it, and push it to github where it’s made available.
+In git, you write code locally on your computer, then commit it, and push it to github where it’s made available.
 A hook is a script that git executes automatically during the commit/push process.
 When and where they run is customizable.
 There are hooks that run client side (on your local machine) and server side (hooks that run on the github server).
 The kind you need depends on what you’re trying to accomplish and what you need.

 In my case goals are:
 * I want to publish my commit messages to twitter automatically
 * I want this hook to be checked in with my code, so I don’t have to re-write it or copy it to every machine I work on.
 * I want it to work in Mac, Linux, and Windows.

 Server side hooks are based around “push”, when you actually send your committed code up to github.
 Client-side hooks are generally based around “commits”, which is where you tell your local git repository that something has changed and you want to keep it.
 I usually work with ansible tower/awx, which pulls from git every time it  runs.
 I’m used to committing and then pushing every change so I can test it.
-Having a bunch of un-pushed commits isn’t going to work in that situation because unpushed code only exists locally, and awx is pulling from the github server.
-With washyobutt, I can work locally and do my testing without constantly pushing.

 In the spirit of how hooks work, I’m going to use client side hooks.
 There are a few events where hooks are called.
-In my case, I’m just pushing information around; I’m not enforcing any policies or affecting my commits in any way.
-Therefore, my script will be post-commit.
-I do the commit, git does whatever it does, and then the hook will run.
+In my case, I’m just pushing information around; I’m not enforcing any policies or affecting my commits in any way, so I decided to use a post-commit hook.

 Since I said I want my hooks to be portable, I should probably not write them in bash.
-I use a mac for work, Ubuntu for projects, and Windows for my home PC.
+I use a Mac for work, Ubuntu for projects, and Windows for my home PC.
 I won’t be using my work laptop for this, but I’d like to have a hook that I can run on any computer I happen to be in front of.
 I like python, and it’s platform independent, so I’m going to use that.

 ### The Twitter API and OAuth
 I’m going to take a break from setting up the hooks to learn about the twitter API, since that’s what I’m going to be talking to.
 I don't want to open a browser and post my tweets, so I need to send them directly through the twitter API.
 To do this, I need to set up OAuth keys, which will allow me to authenticate with twitter.